-With the goal of emphasising how sustainability can be promoted in our everyday lives, COPQ and the GWSC recently organised the inaugural Sustainability Film Project competition.
+Proactively fostering valuable relationships, the GWSC is proud of its well-established partnership with Kahramaa.
+In 2016, the joint ConoTarsheed initiative was launched to raise awareness of water usage in line with the the inaugural Sustainability Film Project competition.
 Held in collaboration with Qatar Green Building Council, and in partnership with Kahramaa, Qatar's residents were challenged to create inspiring videos demonstrating how to live a sustainable life.
 After a rigorous shortlisting process, the three winners were announced during a Kahramaa celebration and won a selection of top-tier prizes.